 - Surgery to remove the device

-The Danger of Broken Paragard IUDs
+Paragard IU Lawsuit: The Danger of Broken Intrauterine Device

 The Paragard IUD is supposed to remain intact, in one single piece, during the removal procedure.
 However, several doctors and patients have reported one or both of the arms of the T-shaped device breaking off during the IUD explant procedure.
 To remove the Paragard IUD, a doctor gently pulls on the monofilament threads which hang down from the uterus into the vagina.
 When the doctor pulls on the monofilament threads, the two arms of the Paragard, which are made out of polyethylene plastic, are supposed to bend upwards while being pulled through the cervix.

-The issue that has been repeatedly reported with the Paragard IUD is that the arms of the device are not bending easily like they were designed to do.
+The issue that has been repeatedly reported in the Paragard IUD lawsuit is that the arms of the device are not bending easily like they were designed to do.
 The plastic that the arms are made out of is presumably too brittle, causing the arms to break off or fracture upon removal.
 There have also been reports of the Paragard IUD breaking on its own in the uterus without any attempt of removal.

 When the arms of the Paragard IUD break, the fractured pieces left behind in the uterus can cause serious health risks.
 The broken pieces could become embedded in the uterine wall, perforate the uterus, or migrate to other organs.
 These risks could create various health problems for women, such as: